Artificial Consciousness: Beyond Computational Power

 If we accept that consciousness requires more than the simulation of computational processes, we need to reconsider how we develop our AIs.
 It may be necessary to go beyond increasing computational power and create new architectures that can replicate the causal flow and dynamic interactions found in living beings.

-- New Hardware Architectures: Develop systems that not only process information, but also have causal interactions similar to those of living organisms.
+• New Hardware Architectures: Developing systems that not only process information, but also have causal interactions similar to those of living organisms.
+The neuromorphic paradigm is a promising path.

-- Integration with the Environment: Create AIs that are not isolated, but that interact continuously and adaptively with the environment.
+• Integration with the Environment: To create AIs that are not isolated, but that interact continuously and adaptively with the environment, receiving sensory feedback in real time.

-- Rethinking the Nature of Consciousness: Understanding that consciousness may not be a byproduct of information processing, but rather how that processing is integrated into a larger system.
+• Rethinking the Nature of Consciousness: Understanding that consciousness may not be a byproduct of information processing, but rather of how that processing is integrated into a larger system.

 Conclusion